inlinedio/ikv-store/README.md

  - [FAQs](#faq)
  - [Support](#support)
 ## Provisioning
 IKV is a managed database solution, hence before creating a new store you need to request provisioning.
 This section is useful for anyone who does not have an account or wants to create a new store within an account.

-To provision (~E2E time to provision is less than 12 hrs), reach out to to - ***onboarding[@]inlined.io***, with the following -
+To provision (provisioning time is usually less than 12 hrs), reach out to to - ***onboarding[@]inlined.io***, with the following -
- - Existing **account-id** (if exists).
+ - Existing **account-id** (if exists, else mention you want a new account-id and account-passkey).
  - For store provisioning: name, primary key, partitioning key (optional), and estimated write volume (ex. avg key & value size in bytes and volume/QPS).
  - Once you have an account-id, account-passkey and have provisioned a new store, you're all set to start using IKV.